 Just remember – the closer the device to your skin the deeper the treatment will penetrate.

-Everyone from soccer moms to Olympic athletes are discovering the benefits of red light therapy.
-Most often it’s used for joint pain, inflammation, physical performance and skin health.
-Imagine what it could do for you.
+Everyone from soccer moms to Olympic athletes is discovering the benefits of red light therapy.
+Most often it’s used for joint pain, inflammation, physical performance, and skin health.
+Imagine what red light therapy at home could do for you.